-- Combine the cream of tartar, salt and water in a saucepan.
+- Firstly, combine the cream of tartar, salt, and water in a saucepan

-- Mix everything well and set over medium-low heat.
+- Then, mix everything well and set over medium-low heat

-- Afterwards, take out the metal and let cool before polishing with a dry cloth.
+- Afterward, take out the metal and let cool before polishing with a dry cloth

 Using aluminum foil is one of the most popular tricks for removing tarnish and helping to leave your silver looking clean and brand new.

 - 1 tbsp salt

 - Firstly, take a large sheet of aluminum foil and use it to line the inside of a large bowl